PlayEveryWare/eos_plugin_for_unity/readme.md

 8. Finally, <a href="#configuring-the-plugin">configure the plugin</a>.

-> ❗ The Unity doc for adding a tarball can be found [here](https://docs.unity3d.com/Manual/upm-ui-tarball.html)
+> :heavy_exclamation_mark: The Unity doc for adding a tarball can be found [here](https://docs.unity3d.com/Manual/upm-ui-tarball.html)

 <br />